Why Switch from Rocket Money?

 - It’s one of the more expensive options.

-- Budgeting features are less rigid than YNAB.
+- Budgeting features are rigid, but less than YNAB.

 - Some users report syncing issues with smaller banks.

-- Who it’s for: Partners who want a shared view of their finances without a clunky spreadsheet.
+Who it’s for: Partners and families who want a shared view of their finances without a clunky spreadsheet.

 Copilot Money